 - Cardiac stress test or pulmonary function test

 Medical Clearance Before Scoliosis Surgery

 For patients with significant medical issues, we will seek medical clearance prior to being given a surgery date.
-In other words, this allows patients to make changes to their medical treatment that may be needed to ensure they are fit to undergo major surgery.
+In other words, this allows patients to make changes to their medical treatment that may be needed to ensure they can undergo major surgery.
 For your information, medical clearance involves an exam by an internal medicine physician and possibly a cardiologist, hematologist, and pulmonologist if necessary.
 Also, the doctor may schedule a pain management consult to help patients manage medicine before and after surgery.
 Please bring a list of all your medicines to all appointments.

 We will seek cardiac clearance before Scoliosis Surgery for patients who: